 Children must be picked up from the YMCA program by closing time.
 If an emergency necessitates that a child be picked up late, call the YMCA staff to update them beforehand.

-A \$1.00 per minute late fee will be charged for each minute a child remains at the program past the closing time, regardless of staff notification of the late arrival.
+A late fee of \$3.00 per minute will be charged from 6:00-6:15pm for each minute a child remains at the program past the closing time, regardless of staff notification of the late arrival.
+At 6:15pm parents will be charged an additional fee of \$25.00.
+The \$25.00 fee will repeat every hour until pick up.
 Two staff over the age of 18 will remain at the program until all children are picked up.
 At least one of these staff members will have current CPR, CT Child Care First Aid, and Administration of Medication certificates.
 If a parent or guardian has not called and all emergency contacts listed on the child's Emergency Contact sheet cannot be reached after one hour, the CT State Department of Children and Families requires the child care and education program to regard this situation as child abandonment.
 The YMCA staff will notify the local Police Department or the CT State Department of Children and Families.
 Please refer to section 4.34 on Child Abuse and Neglect.